 The Collection Process

 Every case is different, and therefore requires a different collection strategy.
 Work begins with a thorough analysis of a file to determine whether it even makes sense to pursue the underlying debt.
 It is important to learn as much as possible about the debtor's status and available assets early in the collection process.
 Unfortunately, not all valid debts are collectable.
-If it appears that viable resources are being invested in a fruitless collection effort, the firm will advise the client accordingly.
+If it appears that viable resources are being invested in a fruitless collection effort, we will advise the client accordingly.

 Please read about the following topics of interest to our collection clients.